felipealfonsog/felipealfonsog/backups/backup-manual-latest_ring1main_slot-main.md

   🧬 Python · Shell · Nix  •  ⭐ 1
 - [FeatherPDF](https://github.com/felipealfonsog/FeatherPDF): FeatherPDF is an ultra-lightweight PDF viewer designed for Linux and macOS.
 It provides a simple and intuitive user interface for reading PDF documents.
   🧬 Python · Shell  •  ⭐ 4
-- [ConnWifiMaster](https://github.com/felipealfonsog/ConnWifiMaster): ConnWifiMaster is a GUI & CLI application for managing WiFi connections on Arch Linux using ConnMan.
-It allows users to view saved networks, configure auto-connect settings, and manage network connections.
-  🧬 Shell · Python · C  •  ⭐ 4
 - [PicoWebPy](https://github.com/felipealfonsog/PicoWebPy): Web Server, which enables the storage of a simple website in HTML, images, or CSS, in a creative manner using a Raspberry Pi Pico.
 This is written in MicroPython for a Raspberry Pi Pico W 2 - WiFi - Bluetooth.
   🧬 Python · HTML  •  ⭐ 1
 - [AutoReconnect](https://github.com/felipealfonsog/AutoReconnect): An automated tool for reconnecting to WiFi networks using ConnMan.
 It ensures continuous internet connectivity by reconnecting to the last connected network or the next available one.
   🧬 Python · Shell  •  ⭐ 2
-- [TerminaLite](https://github.com/felipealfonsog/TerminaLite): A lightweight and versatile terminal emulator for Linux and macOS built with GTK3 and VTE.
-  🧬 Shell · C · Makefile  •  ⭐ 1

 ### 📈 Popular Projects (Stars + Forks)
-- [WordCraft360](https://github.com/openvelora/WordCraft360): WordCraft360, the ultimate Writing Toolkit designed to elevate your writing experience to new heights.
-Inspired by the minimalist elegance of 750words.com.
-  🧬 Hack · PHP · JavaScript  •  ⭐ 3
 - [BashGuardian](https://github.com/felipealfonsog/BashGuardian): Bash script for backups/encrypted on Unix-like (Linux & macOS) systems.
   🧬 Shell · C  •  ⭐ 1
 - [BookmarkNest](https://github.com/felipealfonsog/BookmarkNest): BookmarkNest: Easily save and organize your bookmarks in the cloud or locally with this Chrome extension.